quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Excommunication

-At this point, I want to interject and explain what excommunication is, because deGrasse Tyson never explains what it meant for Bruno to be excommunicated by three different groups.
+At this point, I want to interject and explain what excommunication is, because Tyson never explains what it meant for Bruno to be excommunicated by three different groups.

 In the context of Christianity, the Communion is what unites Christians with Jesus Christ.
 The details vary from demonination to demonination, but it's essentially the thing that makes Christians *Christians*.